Lego6245/hundoLeaderboard/README.md

 # Hundo Leaderboard

-This repository contains the github actions and static site hosting the Recipies @ Home project's leaderboard.
+This repository contains the github actions and static site hosting the Recipes @ Home project's leaderboard.
 For more information, see [this video](https://youtu.be/kpn30v5Y_YQ) by TASMalleo, or the main client's repository [here](https://github.com/SevenChords/CipesAtHome).

 # Implementation